Sebbs128/firewall/README.md

 - more tests!
 - expand, implement, and test telemetry
 - New evaluators
-  - Add a `GeoIP` `ConditionMatchType`
-    - [ModSecurity Core Rule Set](https://coreruleset.org/) uses [MaxMind's GeoIP](https://dev.maxmind.com/geoip/geolocate-an-ip), which also happens to have a Nuget package ([MaxMind.GeoIP2](https://www.nuget.org/packages/MaxMind.GeoIP2/)).
-Integration should use the binary database, and support the user using either the paid (GeoIP2) or free (GeoLite2) license (which from what I can tell with a cursory look, doesn't differ in terms of code)
   - JSON-specific evaluators
     - this might look like using System.Text.Json with the `PipeReader`, or passing the body stream to `Utf8JsonReader` after enabling request buffering.
 Care needs to be taken with that second option to ensure YARP can still correctly forward the request contents
   - Size-count evaluators (eg. number of cookies/headers etc, by specific name or all)?